 Can I study a language as part of my degree?

 For those students choosing to take one of our academic modules as part of their degree study, the cost of the module will be included in their undergraduate tutition fees.
-Those who opt to take an academic module with us outside of their degree study must pay the required fee for that year (please see the next question).
+Those who opt to take an academic module with us outside of their degree study must pay the required fee for that year (please see our academic fees page).

 If you are interested in taking an academic language module as part of your degree, it is vital that you contact your home department to confirm whether or not they will allow you to do this (please note that final year students are not normally permitted to take non-accelerated beginners modules).
 You must do this before enrolling with the Language Centre.